juanbkm/donor2019/content/modalities/global-funds.md

       GCF aims to catalyze a flow of climate finance to invest in low-emission and climate-resilient development, driving a paradigm shift in the global response to climate change.
 The Fund’s investments can be in the form of grants, loans, equity, or guarantees.

-      In 2019, GCF approved funding for a [project on renewable energy in Tonga](https://www.adb.org/projects/49450-012/main#project-pds) and [green and affordable housing in Mongolia's Ulaanbaatar](https://www.adb.org/projects/49169-002/main#project-pds).
-In 2019, GCF provided US$74.9million in replenishment funds.
+      In 2019, GCF approved funding for a [project on renewable energy in Tonga](https://www.adb.org/projects/49450-012/main) and [green and affordable housing in Mongolia's Ulaanbaatar](https://www.adb.org/projects/49169-002/main).
+In 2019, GCF provided $74.9 million in replenishment funds.
   - name: Women Entrepreneurs Finance Initiative
     id: wefi
     url: https://we-fi.org/